Boss of the Pool: Book

 The book was published in 1986.
 It addresses topics of disabilities and literacy and is discussed in numerous works about those topics.

 Kirkus gave it a starred review: "This is an extraordinary book in honestly depicting the fear and cruel taunts that are common and perhaps natural in children who confront people who are different before they understand their humanity."
 Another reviewer puts it among contemporary junior novels comparable to Beverly Cleary's classic Henry Huggins and Ramona Quimby books, as involving conflict in the youthful protagonist who, like the reader, is struggling to establish their own autonomy.

 Susanne Gervay cites the book as an example of "children's and youth literature becoming more confronting and realistic", addressing a range of conditions "either as a primary or more frequently as a secondary theme", along with Two Weeks with The Queen (1989) by Morris Gleitzman, which addresses AIDS and cancer.
-She notes Boss of the Pool (1986) "sensitively" tackles "intellectual disabilitites and learning difficulties".
+She notes Boss of the Pool (1986) "sensitively" tackles "intellectual disabilities and learning difficulties".